 Sophie Seita

-Sophie Seita is an artist who uses language as a material within and across performance, books, videos, sound, textiles, and installation.
-Her work has been commissioned, supported, performed, and published internationally, most recently, by the Roberts Institute of Art and Hunterian Museum in Glashow; Ma Bibliothèque; Queer Art Projects; Canada Council for the Arts; British Council; UP Projects; Literarisches Colloquium Berlin; Kunsthalle Darmstadt; JNU (New Delhi); the 87 Press; Stanford University Press; and others.
+Sophie Seita is a London-based artist and researcher whose practice is grounded in language and performance but swerves voraciously into other mediums, such as sound, video, textiles, drawing, and installation.
+Her work has been commissioned, supported, performed, and published internationally, by Akademie der Knste (Berlin); Ruta del Castor (Mexico City); the Roberts Institute of Art and Hunterian Museum Glasgow; Nottingham Contemporary; Grand Union (Birmingham); Mimosa House; Ma Bibliothque; Queer Art Projects; Canada Council for the Arts; British Council; UP Projects; Literarisches Colloquium Berlin; Kunsthalle Darmstadt; JNU (New Delhi); the 87 Press; and others.
+Often working with others across disciplines, shes expanding and deepening her ongoing intersectional queer collaboration with the musician and conductor Naomi Woo, to give voice to untold or speculative archives and research queer ecology, as part of The Hildegard von Bingen Society for Gardening Companions.

 Academic qualifications